GMM-rgb/Matterer/README.md

-# Updating Our Gandi IDE Extension via jsDelivr
+# Updating The Gandi IDE Extension via jsDelivr

 ## Steps to push an update